win2013/honduras_tse_pdf/README.md

 # honduras_tse_pdf

+Creator of PDF files from "TSE" in the Amazon S3 bucked, storing all data in your local filesystem.

-Creador de PDF De las actas del TSE en Amazon S3 o en su computadora local Fechtes the API.TSE.HN to retrieve the number of votes for Presidential race, only
+The app techtes the API.TSE.HN to retrieve the number of votes for Presidential race, only

 # Description